-|End of year||€m||% GDP||€m||% GDP||€m||% GDP|
+|End of year||€m||% GDP||% GNI*||€m||% GDP||€m||% GDP|

-In 2016, central government collected €69.3 billion (95%) of total revenue (Table 4).
-The balance was generated by local government in the form of commercial rates, social housing rents and other transfers (Table 8).
+In 2017, central government collected €72.8 billion (95%) of total revenue (Table 4).
+The balance was generated by local government in the form of commercial rates (Other taxes on production, D.29), social housing rents (included in Incidental sales and fees, P.131) and Other capital transfers (Table 8).

-Central government spent €71.4 billion in 2016 (Table 4), resulting in a central government deficit of €2.1 billion.
-Local government recorded a surplus of €265 million in 2016 (Table 7).
-These balances combine to make up the general government deficit of €1.8 billion in 2016.
+Central government spent €74.0 billion in 2017 (Table 4), resulting in a central government deficit of €1.2 billion down from €1.6 billion in 2016.
+Local government recorded a surplus of €182 million in 2017 (Table 7).
+The central and local balances combine to make up the general government deficit of €1.0 billion in 2017.

-National accounts are compiled in the EU according to the European System of National Accounts 2010 (ESA2010) framework.
+National accounts are compiled in the EU according to the European System of National Accounts 2010 (ESA 2010) framework.

 The Government Income and Expenditure (GIE) 2017 release is fully aligned with the National Income and Expenditure (NIE) 2017, published on 19 July 2018.